olincollege/SoftSysShell/reports/report.md

 Hey Steve, you're the best!
 unixsh>
 ```
-This was a basic implementation of a command that asks for user input and prints out a statement, and it was used as a confidence test for forking that didn't involve calling `execvp`.
+This is a basic implementation of a command that asks for user input and prints out a statement, and it was used as a confidence test for forking that didn't involve calling `execvp`.
 ```
 void hype_me(){
     char name[100];